vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

     * My mood/fatigue levels don't allow me to spend time on personal projects or other higher-value things.

+    * I have exceeded the conditional minimum for personal projects for the week by at least 2 hours.

   * For non-scheduled/exploratory building and research work on my health, that falls under personal chores, I should try as much as possible to do them during the week, particularly on Wednesday and Friday in cases where they need longer chunks of time.
-I should do them during the weekend only in case they are time-sensitive and I was not able to complete them prior.
+I should do them during the weekend only in case they are time-sensitive and I was not able to complete them prior, or if I have exceeded the conditional minimum for personal projects for the week by at least 2 hours.

   The goal with these restrictions is to keep the weekend, as much as possible, focused on personal projects, and not dilute or divert my